AxonFlow for Travel & Hospitality

 Step 4: Choose an integration mode.
 Use Choosing an Integration Mode to decide between Gateway Mode, Proxy Mode, Workflow Control Plane, and Decision Mode based on your architecture.

 Step 5: Evaluate with real workloads.
 Request a free Evaluation License for self-hosted validation with HITL approval gates, evidence export, and higher limits.
-If you need enterprise features, direct rollout support, or managed SaaS, apply for the Design Partner Program.
+If a sponsored travel workflow must reach scoped production against a dated control requirement, use the paid Production Program.